Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 The renameMap contains all the hardware registers accessible by the processor.
 For example,
-even though the ISA has only handful of registers, in the backbone, there are lots of registers to execute instructions.
+even though the ISA exposes only handful of registers to the users, there are lots of internal registers to execute instructions.
 The O3 CPU utilize the **UnifiedRenameMap**.
 Let's take a look at the details.